 If those were the clues for some crafty plot by Mourinho, the later reports that the manager had been snuck into Stamford Bridge by hiding in a laundry basket were wonderfully cartoonish.

-The story has never been verified, but it was mooted that Mourinho hid from UEFA officials, gave the pre-match and half-time team talks, then was wheeled away 10 minutes before the end so he could return to the leisure centre.
+Speaking on our 2000s podcast, The Broken Metatarsal, former Chelsea youngster Steven Watt confirmed to us that Mourinho hid from UEFA officials, gave the pre-match and half-time team talks, then was wheeled away 10 minutes before the end so he could return to the leisure centre.
 “What?
 Me, Guv?
 Yeah, yeah.
 Been here all the time.”

 For a man who at that point was the suave face of young, up-and-coming football managers, the idea of Jose and his nice coat being all crumpled up inside a laundry basket is all a bit unbecoming.

 Ten years later, Mourinho was hit with a stadium ban in his second spell as Chelsea manager, allowing Stoke boss Mark Hughes the opportunity to banter: “I suppose the FA can check if he arrives with the team – is he in the laundry basket or something.”

 Mourinho, meanwhile, had to deadpan: “I don’t discuss.
 I told you, with Mourinho, funny stories are over,” like a man wishing his mates would stop asking him what actually happened on that stag do in Amsterdam.